-A person is defined as having a disability for the purposes of discrimination law if he or she has a physical or mental impairment which has a substantial and long-term adverse effect on his or her ability to carry out normal day to day activities.
+A person is defined as having a disability for the purposes of discrimination law if they have a physical or mental impairment which has a substantial and long-term adverse effect on their ability to carry out normal day to day activities.

-The University also has a dedicated Disability advisory and Support Service (DASS) working with a large number of staff including those with:
+The University also has a dedicated Disability Advisory and Support Service (DASS) working with a large number of staff (and students) including those with:

 - specific learning difficulties (such as dyslexia)